MayurTembhare20/Django-web-with-Telegram_bot-and-Celery/README.md

-# Django web with Telegram_bot and Celery
+# MyProject
- Dynamic web with login interference and telegram bot with celery for sending email
+ Dynamic web with login interference and telegram bot with celery for sending emai